Mar 26, 2024

 When the Fed raises the target federal funds rate, it becomes more expensive for banks to borrow money.
 As a result, banks typically raise the interest they charge to consumers, which can lead to a decrease in consumer lending.
 In other words, it may be harder to get a loan or credit card.
 Or the interest rates on credit cards and loans might be less advantageous.

 Monetary policy and interest rate fluctuations can eventually affect mortgages, car loans, lines of credit, and credit card interest rates.
 For example, when rates rise, payments on variable rate bills like credit cards could increase.
-This is one reason why consolidating higher-interest, variable rate debt with a lower-interest, fixed-rate loan can be a good idea—especially in a rising rate environment.
+This is one reason why consolidating higher-interest, variable rate debt with a lower-interest, fixed-rate loan may be a good idea when you plan your long range budget.

 During periods where interest rates are higher, consumers may earn more money by placing money into savings accounts.
-Consumers can choose different savings account options, such as high-yield savings accounts, which can earn more interest than regular statement savings accounts.
+Consumers can choose different savings account options, such as high-yield savings accounts that can earn more interest than regular savings accounts.

 Learn About APR vs. Interest Rate